Coalition of Schools Educating Mindfully (COSEM) is an educator-led

 Don't want to miss a conference session?
 Conference attendees get 50% off if purchased at the time of registration.

-With over three dozen chapters written by passionate educators, our forthcoming book utilizes inspiring storytelling to document the emergence of mindfulness in US education while also creating a comprehensive resource for school communities.
+Proceeds from our new book support our educator grant program, state chapter activities and operating expenses.
+With over three dozen chapters written by passionate educators, our collaborative book utilizes inspiring storytelling to document the emergence of mindfulness in US education while also creating a comprehensive resource for school communities.

-Dive in for a multi-perspective exploration of how establishing a foundation of mindfulness prioritizes well-being and creates compassionate learning communities that are safe, inclusive, equitable, culturally responsive, and more.
+Dive in with us for a multi-perspective exploration of how establishing a foundation of mindfulness prioritizes well-being, supercharges all learning, and creates compassionate learning communities that are safe, inclusive, and equitable.

 "If you want to know what's actually happening with mindfulness in schools, this is the perfect collection for educators.
 A superb collection of relevant, robust, and real-life examples to build understanding and capacity.
 As a school superintendent, this will be an invaluable resource for our teams."